-Sure, no problem.
+Yes, you can have 529 plans in multiple states.
 Most 529 savings plans have no state residency requirements.
-You can open accounts in as many of these states as you want, although in most cases there is little reason to have accounts in more than one or two states.
+You can open accounts in as many of these states as you want, although in most cases, there is little reason to have accounts in more than one or two states.

 Benefits of contributing to 529 plans in multiple states

 One benefit of opening 529 plans in more than one state is you can contribute beyond a single state’s contribution limits.
 Theoretically, you can contribute the maximum amount that each state allows.

 The IRS does not require states to count an investment in other states’ 529 plans when applying their contribution limits.
 And there is no “contribution police” out there looking for people intent on using multiple states to stuff hundreds of thousands of dollars into 529 plans as a kind of tax shelter.
 But you are looking for trouble if you contribute more on an aggregate basis than you can reasonably argue might be needed for your beneficiary’s future higher education costs.

 Of course, between a pricey private college, medical school, and then business school, you can support the need to save a pretty hefty sum.
 However, a state will not want to see its program misused as a tax shelter (its tax status as a 529 plan could be threatened).
 If a state determines that you have made contributions without the intent to use the account for college it will terminate your account and perhaps assess an extra penalty.

 Aside from contribution limits, you may wish to diversify your investment choices with varied 529 plans.
 For example, the Vanguard 529 College Savings Plan, offered by Nevada, is open to residents of any state.
 Opening a Vanguard 529 could expand your investment options from what your home state’s plan offers.

 Downsides to contributing to 529 plans in multiple states